Sts0mrg0/dev-1/js/README.md

   13 % 12  // 1 (using the *remainder* operator)
   mod(13, 12)  // 1

-  // So why you should use the *modulo* operator?
+  // So, why should you use the *modulo* operator?
   -1 % 12  // -1
   mod(-1, 12)  // 11
   ```